-This document includes steps for setting up the miniOrange on-premise server once you have deployed the AWS image.
+This guide includes steps for setting up the miniOrange on-premise server with the Postgres database as backend once you have deployed the AWS image.

 Please read the entire document and let us know if you have any questions.

 Step 1: Setup Postgres user and create database :